 *Keep out of reach of children and pets

-- Jar Trap: An old-timer’s trick is to wrap tall glass jars with masking tape or twine around the outside (to make a rough surface for the bugs to crawl on) and then fill about 1/2″ of quicks oats inside the jar.
-Place near a bookshelf, stacks of newspapers and magazines or where you suspect their hotspots are.
-They will be attracted by the oats and get inside the jar but won’t be able to crawl out since the smooth glass surface inside the jar prevents that.
-Empty and refill jar regularly.
+- DIY Trap: An old-timer’s trick is to wrap tall glass jars with masking tape or twine around the outside (to make a rough surface for the bugs to crawl on) and then fill about 1/2″ of quick oats.
+Position near a bookshelf, stacks of newspapers and magazines or where you suspect their hotspots are.
+They will be attracted by the food and get inside the jar but won’t be able to crawl out since the smooth glass surface prevents that.
+Empty and refill regularly.

-- Diatomaceous Earth: Sprinkle around floor boards and areas you believe the silverfish are traveling.
+- Diatomaceous Earth: Sprinkle near floor boards and areas you believe the critters are traveling.
 This is a non-toxic pesticide that is picked up by the insect as it crawls through it, scratches through its protective shell or layers and then absorbed.
 The result is rapid water loss and the bugs eventually dry up and die.

-- Molasses & Borax: Mix molasses and Borax then spread on heavy paper or cardboard and leave around the house.
+- Molasses Recipe: Mix molasses and Borax then spread on heavy paper or cardboard and leave around the dwelling.

-- Mashed Potato Balls: Mix mashed potatoes with alum powder, shape into balls and lay on squares of newspaper or cardboard around the house.
+- Mashed Potato Balls: Mix mashed potatoes with alum powder, shape into balls and lay on squares of newspaper or cardboard placed throughout the house.

 - Bay leaves